Skip to main content

 Bridging Disciplines, Generating Solutions

-At the N.C.
-PSI BRIDGE Symposium, grad students and postdocs discussed creative bridges across disciplines that could lead to improvements in the economy, environment and people’s lives.
+At the annual N.C.
+PSI BRIDGE Symposium, graduate students and postdocs discuss creative bridges across disciplines that could lead to improvements in the economy, environment and people’s lives.

 BRIDGE Symposium participants standing at the front of a room